BudayBoldi/Piano/README.md

 # Piano
-Play the piano using JScript.
+Play the piano or keyboard using JScript.
-Still beta ...